BMC Medicine, January 2023

-Currently in the United Kingdom, cardiovascular disease (CVD) risk assessment is based on the QRISK3 score, with a benchmark of 10% for 10-year CVD risk determining clinical intervention.
-Yet, effects on clinical practice are limited and the barriers call for a simple, non-invasive risk stratification tool.
+Currently in the United Kingdom, cardiovascular disease (CVD) risk assessment is based on the QRISK3 score, in which 10% 10-year CVD risk indicates clinical intervention.
+However, this benchmark has limited efficacy in clinical practice and the need for a more simple, non-invasive risk stratification tool is necessary.
 Retinal photography is becoming increasingly acceptable as a non-invasive imaging tool for CVD.
 Previously, we developed a novel CVD risk stratification system based on retinal photographs predicting future CVD risk.
-This study aimed to further validate our biomarker, Reti-CVD, 1) to detect risk group of ≥10% in 10-year CVD risk and 2) enhance risk assessment in individuals with QRISK3 of 7.5%-10% (termed as borderline-QRISK3 group) using the UK Biobank.
+This study aims to further validate our biomarker, Reti-CVD, (1) to detect risk group of ≥ 10% in 10-year CVD risk and (2) enhance risk assessment in individuals with QRISK3 of 7.5–10% (termed as borderline-QRISK3 group) using the UK Biobank.

 Reti-CVD scores were calculated and stratified into three risk groups based on optimized cut-off values from the UK Biobank.
 We used Cox proportional-hazards models to evaluate the ability of Reti-CVD to predict CVD events in the general population.
 C-statistics was used to assess the prognostic value of adding Reti-CVD to QRISK3 in borderline-QRISK3 group and three vulnerable subgroups.